Skip to content

 Here are ways individuals and organisations demonstrate adaptive intelligence:

-• Learning a new language: Requires adapting neural pathways and communication styles.
+• Learning a new language: This demands adapting neural pathways and communication styles.

-• Switching careers: Involves adapting existing skills to a new industry and acquiring new ones.
+• Switching careers: This involves adapting existing skills to a new industry and acquiring entirely new ones.

-• Responding to a pandemic: Governments, businesses, and individuals adapted quickly to new health protocols and working methods.
+• Responding to a pandemic: Governments, businesses, and individuals swiftly adapted to unprecedented health protocols and remote working models.

-• Software development: Agile methodologies are adaptive, embracing continuous change and feedback loops.
+• Software development: Agile methodologies are inherently adaptive, embracing continuous change and feedback loops.

 What is the opposite of adaptive intelligence?